thepopeofpoland/Robot/Notes/notes.md

 - I need to figure out how to determine which way to turn if an object is in the way, and how far ahead

 # 11-5 Update
-- created initial walking code.
+- created initial walking code where legs will be paired front right and back left and vice versa.
-- working on the turning function.
+- working on the turning function that will use the PING sensor to pick the most open route and guide the robot there.
+Then return to the standard walking.

-- need to finish assembling the full body.
+- need to finish assembling the full body of the walker.
--
+- need to shorten the legs from 7" long down